jwlighting/mint-y-theme/README.md

 Hints
 =====

-- This theme is the Mint-Y theme, but with blue instead of mint-green.
+- This theme is based on the Mint-Y theme, but blue instead of mint-green.
 - Until now, no color changes are made for Cinnamon.
 Feel free to clone, edit and make a pull request for that.
+- Because the Mint-Y icons are not available in blue, Mint-X-Aqua icons are used.
+This can be changed easily

 Credits
 =======